TommyChangUMD/minimal-integration-test/README.md

-A simple method to test ROS nodes using minimalist approach to launching ROS nodes.
+A simple method to test ROS nodes using a minimalist approach to launching ROS nodes.

 First, move this directory to the `src/` folder of your colcon